francescomauro1998/SEN2DWATER/README.md

 [Click Here to Download the Final Dataset]()

+## Usage

+### Models training

+To train the models run the following command:

+`
+	python train.py
+`

+If you want to change some settings, you can edit the [config file](config.py).
+Here you can define:
+-  the dataset you want to use and its train-validation split
+- image settings
+- models settings (there is only one entry that it is used for all the models)

+### TensorBoard

+You can visualize the training process (or the results provided by us) using the following command:

+`
+tensorboard --logdir tmp
+`

 ## Notes

 Please note that the results and the TensorBoard records are available in the [tmp](tmp) folder.
 Each model has a separated folder in which you can find: